robang74/porteus-usb-installer/README.md

 #### About other buses/ports

 An alternative to using a USB pendrive, is leveraging the internal u/SD reader, if it exists to save a USB port.
-In this case, it is useful to keep in mind that such embedded readers, like the one included into the Thinkpad X201, is limited by the USB version bus bandwidth.
+In this case, it is useful to keep in mind that such embedded readers, like the one included into the Thinkpad **X201**, is limited by the USB version bus bandwidth.
 In that case the keywords for choosing a u/SD card are: `U3` and `A2` as mandatory, while `v30` and `XCI` as desirable.

 So, it does not provide any advantages over the USB bus, and the same **might** apply also to the ExpressCard/54 slot using an adapter working as an USB device and limited to 133 MB/s on those rare units that have the USB 3.0.
 Instead, using the ExpressCard/54 with a PCIe adapter it can work at 250 MB/s which is near the 300M MB/s available on the internal SATA2.

 In conclusion, a USB 2.0 laptop will be limited at 480 Mbps in accessing storage devices unless SATA2 or EC54/PCie is used.
 And in this particular case, the adoption of a ExpressCard/54 USB 3.0 adapter can provide that upgrade needed to leverage faster USB devices with low power consumption otherwise an extra power source is required.

+Instead, the **X220**'s u/SD card reader is on the PCIe bus, so it is faster than USB 2.0 but is not among the bootable devices, unfortunately.
+However, there are two ways to overcome this issue: 1. using [Coreboot](https://stoisavljevic.com/articles/coreboot) (aka LinuxBIOS) which is out of the chance of many; 2. boot from an USB device (or internal SATA) and then switch on u/SD to run the system, and clear the USB port from the temporary boot device.

 ---